artificertech/laravel-relationship-events/README.md

 This package was intitally forked from https://github.com/chelout/laravel-relationship-events which is not being actively developed.
 This package is a different take on the original idea that allows relationship event listeners to be created on a per-relationship basis

+This package is still in development.
+Feel free to contribute by submitting a pull request

 <p align="center">
  <a href="https://github.com/artificertech/laravel-relationship-events/actions"><img src="https://github.com/artificertech/laravel-relationship-events/workflows/tests/badge.svg" alt="Build Status"></a>
  <a href="https://packagist.org/packages/artificertech/laravel-relationship-events"><img src="https://poser.pugx.org/artificertech/laravel-relationship-events/d/total.svg" alt="Total Downloads"></a>